JBroks/GB-Accidents-Dashboard/README.md

 This is a data dashboard presenting 2017 road safety statistics for Great Britain.
 Statistics are published annually by Department for Transport (DfT).

+The dashboard can constitute a useful analytical tool for transport planners, modellers and road desing engineers in a private as well as public sector.

 Dashboard presents accident data analysis in the following four sections:

 1. Dashbord heading - first section consists of dashbord title and region selector;